 “We adopted our boxer Bella when she was about 7 months old.
 Within a few months she started exhibiting reactive behaviors–barking at bicycles passing by, lunging towards people walking around us, barking/chasing people if off leash etc. The reactivity was mostly towards people until she had a negative interaction with a dog at the dog park (she approached the dog and it growled and snapped at her).
 After that time she was not trusting of other dogs and became visibly uncomfortable and reactive towards any dog she did not know.
 For fear of being yelled at by the people she barked at or her getting into a fight with another dog, we stopped taking Bella to public places.
 This was excruciating for me because I wanted a dog to join me in my outdoor activities: hiking, swimming etc. After trying trying to solve her problem myself and even hiring another trainer, Bella’s reactivity showed no improvement and I had accepted the fact that Bella had to be a “home dog”.

 In a final/desperate attempt to get Bella’s behaviors under control, I contacted Rhonda.
 She was quick to get back to me and set up an evaluation.
 After meeting Bella, testing her with another dog and seeing her behaviors, she recommended the “Well Mannered Dog” package and was confident that Bella could behave appropriately in social situations.
 Obviously I was skeptical at first, but after one session I actually started to believe I could have the dog I always wanted.
 Bella took to the training right away.
 Rhonda was direct, patient and extremely informative, taking time to thoroughly explain her methods in conjunction with Bella’s behaviors.
 During Bella’s reactivity she showed us how to redirect her attention and have her “think” instead of react.
 She was always available through texting for support/answer questions we had while practicing on our own.
 After just a couple of weeks we started taking Bella into environments that she used to blow up at and she showed incredible improvement.
-With a reminder from the E-collar, she didn’t bark at the person walking down the road or growl at the man at the dump.
+Through training she didn’t bark at the person walking down the road or growl at the man at the dump.

 We continued to follow Rhonda’s directions and by the time we officially finished the training (about 6 six weeks) Bella was a different dog in a GREAT way.
 A few weeks post training, she is still doing great.
 Overall, she is more relaxed.
 She still has her boxer exuberance, but the frantic energy is almost gone.
 I now take Bella hiking off leash and to the park on a regular basis–no more hiding for us!
 She acclimates to new people in a fraction of the time it used to take and doesn’t panic in new situations, she looks to us for direction.
 We even went downtown the other day and she didn’t bark at anyone!!
 She spends far less time staring out the window for things to bark at and more time relaxing and playing with her toys.
 Her anxiety has decreased so much, we do not need to crate her when we are not home (she has destroyed furniture in the past).